Kyanoxia/yugen-electron-wrapper/README.md

 # To-do

-- [ ] Build for MacOS - Doing this will be rather difficult because I don't have a proper codesign cert :(
+- [x] Build for MacOS - Doing this will be rather difficult because I don't have a proper codesign cert :(
+- [ ] Fix AdBlock crashing the MacOS APP build